pajato/GameChat/doc/design/Cost.md

-# App Developmet Cost Estimate
+# App Development Cost Estimate

 This [blog post](https://yalantis.com/blog/cost-of-mobile-messaging-app-development-types-kpis-landscape-recommended-approach-and-cost-of-development/) led to the following cost estimates (using mean values) for the chat portion of GameChat: